Esports delivery support page

 To view all past issues, please see our VQ Bulletin Blog, and if you would like to sign up please visit the sign up link.

-Get notified about the latest news, events and press releases from the British Esports Association.
+Get notified about the latest news, events and press releases from British Esports.

 An interview with a BTEC Esports teacher from Gower College, Swansea.